Youngstown State University Housing Contract

 2. Contract Agreement Period.
 Upon the execution of this Contract by both parties and payment of the security deposit, this Contract becomes effective and constitutes a binding agreement for the entire ACADEMIC YEAR (BOTH FALL AND SPRING SEMESTERS, excluding breaks) or the remaining portion thereof, subject to terms and conditions stated herein.
 ANY STUDENT WHO REMAINS ENROLLED IN THE UNIVERSITY BUT LEAVES UNIVERSITY HOUSING DURING THE CONTRACT TERM WITHOUT BEING RELEASED FROM THIS CONTRACT CONTINUES TO BE LIABLE FOR ALL THE FEES AND CHARGES FOR THE FULL ACADEMIC YEAR CONTRACT TERM.

-6. Use and Occupancy.
+5. Use and Occupancy.
 The Resident must be matriculated, enrolled full-time at the beginning of each semester and must remain enrolled throughout the Contract term.
 Residents must be graduated from high school or possess a GED, and must be at least 16 years old at time of occupancy.
 The Resident is responsible for informing the University of any change in academic status, which could result in ineligibility for housing.
 It is understood that the Resident will be occupying the Room jointly with other Residents unless a single room has been guaranteed by the University.
 The Room shall be occupied only by the Resident and assigned roommate(s) as applicable, and by no additional person or persons.
 The Resident shall not change rooms or roommates without prior written consent from the University.
 The Resident shall not abandon or vacate the Room without properly notifying the University.
+The Resident shall not sublet or sublease the Room.
 The Room shall be used for residential purposes only.
 In no event shall the Room be used in any of the following manners or for any of the following purposes: (a) any usage in violation of any laws, codes, ordinances or University rules or regulations, (b) any manner which creates or permits a nuisance or trespass, (c) any manner which produces, reproduces or transmits sounds which are audible outside the Room, (d) any manner which emits an odor outside the Room, (e) any hazardous or wasteful activity, or (f) any other manner that disturbs other residents from the peaceful enjoyment of the residence hall and/or their own room.
 The Resident shall not in the Room, or anywhere in the residence hall, engage in or permit any drug-related criminal activity, permit any activity that endangers the health or safety of other residents or engage in or permit any activity that is, in the University’s sole judgment, otherwise injurious to the University or its reputation.
 Instances of such conduct shall include, but not be limited to, the Resident permitting any co-resident, occupant, member of Resident's household or family, guest(s), invitee(s), or other person(s) the Resident permits to occupy or use the Room, to use, manufacture, purchase, sell, or otherwise distribute illegal drugs or illegal drug-related paraphernalia in or about the Room or residence hall.
 The restrictions contained herein are material obligations under the Contract.
 For purposes of this Section, the University’s receipt of complaints from other residents or employees that the Resident violated any of the provisions contained herein may result in a complaint against the Resident pursuant to the University’s Code of Student Rights, Responsibilities, and Conduct.

 Except for normal wear and tear, the Resident agrees to leave the Room in the same or better condition upon vacating the Room.
 The Resident shall not make any alterations or improvements to the Room (e.g. painting, installing wallpaper, drilling holes, installing antenna or phone outlets) without prior written approval from the University, or deface or otherwise alter the Room, or any walls, fixtures, appliances or equipment owned by the University in the Room or residence hall.
 The Resident will be held liable for any damages or injuries caused by any alterations made to the Room without the University's prior written approval.
 Any damages to the Room, furnishings or residence hall may be assessed against the Resident at the University’s cost to repair or replace said property.